10 Tips to Choose the Best Tech Stack for Web App Development in 2024

 What is stack in web development?

-A technology stack for web development is a set of technologies applied to create and maintain a website or a web application.
+A web application technology stack is a set of technologies applied to create and maintain a website or a web application.
 In practice, it is a combination of programming languages, frameworks, operating systems, database and server technologies, libraries, patterns, and all other solutions and tools used to build a web product.

 What tech stack is best for web development?